mohamedelsaghier/Fawry-DevOps-Internship/README.md

 #task three

 A check master bash script(check_master.sh)(checkmaster_pipeline.sh) lists all my branch commits IDs and checks that the last commit ID on the master has been on that list or not and gives me a message.

+#task four

+Adding installation of docker-compose and then install wordpress docker-compose